How to make a basic friendship bracelet:

 1. Equipment

 I use embroidery threads; you can get them from most sewing stores or craft shops.
 Most of mine come from Hobbycraft.
 Choose the colours you want to work with – in these pictures I’m using two different colours.
+You’ll also need a stiff piece of cardboard or a hardbacked book and a clip, so you’ll have something to secure the threads to, to keep them tight.

 2. Preparing the threads The board I’m using is roughly A4 sized, and I measure my threads by going top to bottom and back up again (this means I have plenty of spare at the end but I have quite small wrists.
 If in doubt, cut more than I have just in case).
 I’m using six threads to make a medium width bracelet, but you can use more if you like.
 Using more will take longer!